 I couldn’t find anything in the library’s archives about what Clinton or Bush Sr. ordered, but Charlotte food writer Kathleen Purvis said Clinton used to wear a Wilber’s hat while jogging in a 2011 Observer article.
 That’s how much he liked it.

-Former vice president and the current Democratic nominee for president, Joe Biden stopped at Mert’s after a campaign event at Camp North End in September 2020.
+Joe Biden stopped at Mert’s after a campaign event at Camp North End in September 2020.
 Biden sat with general manager Tia Bazzelle, NBA’s Chris Paul, and Mayor Vi Lyles before taking his order to-go.

 The order: Lyles recommended Mert’s cornbread, but Biden ended up going with the meatloaf burger and home fries.